 Ahrefs’ YouTube Keyword Tool

-If you’re not located in the U.S., you’ll also be glad to know that this tool can analyze YouTube search data for almost any country, region, or commonwealth in the world.
+If you’re not located in the U.S., you’ll also be glad to know that this keyword tool can analyze YouTube search data for almost any country, region, or commonwealth in the world.

 TubeRanker